AML consequences and misconceptions

 "I'll sort out the AML stuff later"

-"We can't work with PEPs or sanctioned individuals"
+"We can't work with PEPs or anyone associated with a PEP"

 Compliance made easy